terhechte/CCORP/README.md

 # CCORP - Anthropic to OpenAI/OpenRouter Adapter

-## Use Claude Code with any OpenRouter model.
+## Use Claude Code Cli with any OpenRouter model.

 CCORP (Claude Code OpenRouter Proxy) is a high-performance Rust application that acts as an adapter between the Anthropic API format and the OpenAI/OpenRouter API format.
 It provides a seamless bridge for applications expecting Anthropic's API to work with OpenRouter's extensive model collection.